 Files Backup Schedule and Database Backup Schedule

-UpdraftPlus can save your backups to your server, an offline account, or even email them to you.
-Unless you just want to store them on your server you’ll need to set up your offline storage locations before performing backups.
+UpdraftPlus can save your backups to your own server, various cloud services, or even offline by simply downloading the files.
+If none of that works, just email them to yourself.
+Unless you just want to store them on your own server (but that defeats the majority of the reason you use a backup), you’ll need to set up the external storage locations before running the UpdraftPlus backup process.

 - UpdraftPlus Vault